algorandfoundation/docs/docs/app-development/getting_started.md

-This page is a guide for developers who want to get started building on the Algorand blockchain.
+This page is a guide for developers who want to get started building applications on the Algorand blockchain.

 # What does it mean to build on Algorand?
 Building an application on Algorand means that your application reads from or writes to the Algorand blockchain.
 Writing to the Algorand blockchain is synonymous with issuing a transaction that will later be confirmed within a block.